kuflow/kuflow-sdk-python/README.md

-# kuflow-rest-client-java-python
+# KuFlow SDK for Python

-KuFlow rest client for Python
+KuFlow SDK for Python